wg-osr/walkerga.github.io/class/sp_ettercap.md

 <ins>Starting Skills (+5)</ins><br>
 Ropes, and either Fairy Hunting, Canopy Life, or Sewing.

-For every Ettercap template you have, you can produce an extra 30 ft of rope per day.
+For every Spiderfolk template you have, you can produce an extra 30 ft of rope per day.

 **A:** Spider Climb, Spider Sense<br>
 **B:** Patience<br>